-(*Source: Cornell Hatch Final Report, Evaluation of fugitive dust emissions from coal trains)
+(*Source: Connell Hatch Final Report, Evaluation of fugitive dust emissions from coal trains)

 We actively assess and implement dust management practices and customised these to suit the particular needs of each of the rail systems where we operate.

-In Queensland, we have led the development of two Coal Dust Management Plans for the South West System and Central Queensland Coal Network.
+In Queensland, we have led the development of two Coal Dust Management Plans for Queensland Rail's South West System and Aurizon's Central Queensland Coal Network.
 The plans provide a thorough analysis, supported by scientific evidence, of the impacts associated with coal dust in addition to identifying leading practices to managing and reducing these impacts.

-In the Hunter Valley, we are working with our coal supply chain partners to conduct studies to determine further opportunities to reduce coal dust as part of the Hunter Rail Corridor Users and Operators Group.
+In the Hunter Valley, we continue to work with our coal supply chain partners to identify further opportunities to reduce coal dust as part of the Hunter Rail Corridor Users and Operators Group.
 We are also an industry representative on the Lower Hunter Reference Group (LHR Group).